-In 2012 She founded her own nonprofit organization called Girls Empowerment Summit Sierra Leone (GESSL), a social impact feminist organization that has impacted over 200+ Sierra Leonean girls which empowers and enables young girls to become leaders in their society while being mentored by Sierra Leonean women.
-She also owns a media platform called Women Change Africa which highlights stories of young African female leaders and innovators and provides communications, branding and strategic consulting services to organizations in Africa and the diaspora.
+In 2012, Ms. Banya founded the nonprofit organization Girls Empowerment Summit Sierra Leone, a social impact feminist organization that has empowered over two hundred Sierra Leonean girls to become leaders through mentorship by Sierra Leonean women.
+She owns a media platform called Women Change Africa, which highlights stories of young African female leaders and innovators and provides communications, branding, and strategic consulting services to organizations in Africa and the diaspora.
 Ms. Banya also participates in the African Women’s Development Fund Non Fiction Writers community, and the The Youth for Results Network developed by the African Development bank.